astrotime/timenomad_app/collections/_newsletters_parts/at-018~05-story-chart.md

 ---
 layouter: newsletter-story-plain.html
 supertitle: Astrological Weather
-title: From blessings of Sun–Venus to passions of Mars–Venusout
+title: From blessings of Sun–Venus to passions of Mars–Venus
 social: time-nomad-discuss twitter-follow
 ---